euolis/short-lnk/readme.md

 Short Lnk

-This is a link shortening application based off of the Meteor and React frameworks.
+This is a link shortener build on Meteor and React.

+Authors

+Michael James